ragingwind/whats-new-in-chrome/chrome-060/credential-management-api/readme.md

-# payment-request-on-desktop
+# credential-management-api

-> Demostrate to show how to work Payment Request on desktop, over Chrome 60
+> Demostrate to show what happen with Chrome Credential Management API

 # Getting Started